 To compile a list of the best stocks below $100, investors must look at smaller, riskier companies and sectors undetected and unloved in the stock market.

 These cheap stocks may not look attractive today, but long-term investors can benefit if they are willing to be patient and hold shares of these stocks over multiple business cycles.

-Many investors look to penny stocks in the hope of making money through swing or day trading.
+Many investors look to penny stocks in the hope of making money through swing or day trading in Canada.
 Other traders trade penny shares, whether for short-term or long-term investors.
 New and small companies, including start-ups, are seen by many investors as undiscovered and risky, so experienced players are looking for $1 shares with significant opportunities.

 If you live in the US and plan to trade Canadian equities, you can find a broker who can access the TSX and charges a minimum amount for direct telephonic or online trades.
 If you are Canadian, most banks have trading platforms where you can buy the stocks mentioned above.
 But you won’t be able to buy Canadian penny shares without a brokerage like Wealthsimple Trade.